 To address the first question, the Judicial Conference, in 1997, authorized a two-year (later extended to four-year) "supervising attorney pilot project."
 The project funded fulltime supervising attorneys in two districts to handle a variety of administrative tasks.
 A third district later was separately funded by the Administrative Office.
 The administrators' activities, and the reactions of judges and practitioners, were monitored and described in a report by the Federal Judicial Center.
-51 The report concluded that delegating administrative tasks to the supervising attorney improved many aspects of the CJA panel systems' operations.
+The report concluded that delegating administrative tasks to the supervising attorney improved many aspects of the CJA panel systems' operations.
 Specifically, it noted that the supervising attorneys:

-- brought consistency and fairness to attorney expense review by centralizing request processing and case budget management; - mitigated the dangers of ex parte communications by acting as intermediaries between counsel and the court; - increased efficiency by freeing judges from work they often did not believe they were best qualified to handle; and - assured high-quality representation by coordinating panel monitoring.52
+- brought consistency and fairness to attorney expense review by centralizing request processing and case budget management; - mitigated the dangers of ex parte communications by acting as intermediaries between counsel and the court; - increased efficiency by freeing judges from work they often did not feel best qualified to handle; and - assured high-quality representation by coordinating panel monitoring.

-Practitioners and judges in the pilot project districts, as well as those in other districts that employ administrators to handle some of the same functions, report improvement in their panel systems and considerable satisfaction with their supervising attorneys' administrative efforts.53
+Practitioners and judges in the pilot project districts, as well as those in other districts that employ administrators to handle some of the same functions, report improvement in their panel systems and considerable satisfaction with their supervising attorneys' administrative efforts.

 Virtually every district we encountered that has addressed its panel management problems in a comprehensive fashion has developed one or more administrative positions to handle these tasks.
-Yet while the people we spoke to all agree that delegating administrative duties to an expert administrator is beneficial, there is no consensus as to where that administrator should be placed, in the court or in the defender office.
-Some delegate these duties to administrators in the clerk's office or elsewhere within the court; others place them with persons in the defender office.
-The delegation may be informal, as a custom that develops to meet local needs, or formal.
-54
+Yet while the people we spoke to all agree that delegating administrative duties to an expert administrator is beneficial, there is no consensus as to

-51 Federal Judicial Center, The CJA Supervising Attorney: A Possible Tool in Criminal Justice Act Administration, April 2001.
-52 Ibid. at 2-3.
+&lt;sup>51 Federal Judicial Center, The CJA Supervising Attorney: A Possible Tool in Criminal Justice Act Administration, April 2001.

+&lt;sup>52 Ibid. at 2-3.

-53 In 2002, the Judicial Conference endorsed the establishment of a supervising attorney position in all districts that would find it of value but declined to provide central funding for the position.
+&lt;sup>53 In 2002, the Judicial Conference endorsed the establishment of a supervising attorney position in all districts that would find it of value but declined to provide central funding for the position.
 Each of the three pilot project districts now commits local funds to retain their supervising attorneys.